raystack/optimus/docs/docs/development/building-plugin.md

 	} `yaml:"defaultconfig"`
 }
 ```
+refer to sample implemenation [here](#2a-creating-a-yaml-plugin)
 ### Limitations of Yaml plugins:

 Here the scope of yaml plugins is limited to drive survey, provide default values for job config and assets and provide plugin info.
-As majoiry of the plugins are expected to implement subset these use-cases, the addition of yaml definitions for plugins; simplifies development, packaging and distribution of plugins.
+As majoiry of the plugins are expected to implement subset these use-cases, the support for yaml definitions for plugins is added which simplifies development, packaging and distribution of plugins.

 For plugins that require to enrich optimus server side behaviour, yaml definitions falls short as this would require some code.

 ### Validating Yaml plugins: